Prerequisites

 To access the Linux system, you must first log into Windows and from Windows use ThinLinc Client to log in to a Linux server.

-To log in to Windows, enter the username of your student account on
+Log in to Windows with your student account on

 Click on the ThinLinc Client icon in the taskbar to log in to the Linux system.
 Enter the following login information.